© 2023 Direct Learning Systems, Inc. All rights reserved. Crafted by FirstWire

 Contests: Little Things Mean a Lot

 We’ve talked about why to enter contests and how important it is to follow directions and polish your entry before sending it in, but there is another important thing your entry must do in order to win.
 It needs to stand out.
 So how do you make a story stand out among entrants beyond simply writing strong, solid prose or poetry?
-Here are four judge-grabbing suggestions.
+Here are three judge-grabbing suggestions.

 Give Your Entry Voice